Lagrangian Attention Tensor Networks for Velocity Gradient Statistical Modeling: Numerical Experiments

 \section{Numerical Experiments}

-To evaluate the performance of the model, we rely on \textit{a-priori} and \textit{a-posteriori} metrics -- that is, metrics for predictions at a single timestep and over multiple timesteps, respectively.
+To evaluate the performance of the model, we rely on \textit{a-priori} and \textit{a-posteriori} metrics -- that is, metrics for predictions at a single timestep (before evolution) and after integrating Eq.~(\ref{eq:parameterized_sde}) over a large-eddy turnover time (after evolution) respectively.

-The \textit{a-priori} metrics include test loss and probability density functions (PDFs) of eigenvector alignment.
-Test loss provides a coarse measure of tangent-space success under the $L_2$ norm, while eigenvector alignment PDFs illustrate the distribution of performance, offering insight into sample-level metrics.
+The \textit{a-priori} metrics include test loss and probability density functions (PDFs) of eigenvector alignment evaluated over the test-dataset.
+Test loss provides a coarse measure of tangent-space success under the $L_2$ norm, while eigenvector alignment PDFs illustrate how the PH structure is reproduced by the learned model.

-The \textit{a-posteriori} tests assess joint statistics after evolving Eq.~(\ref{eq:parameterized_sde}) over a large eddy turnover time (100$\tau_K$), starting from DNS initial conditions.
-Historically \textit{posteriori} tests projected the predicted VGT ensemble into the topologically relevant $Q\text{-}R$ phase plane, where
+The \textit{a-posteriori} tests assess several metrics after evolving Eq.~(\ref{eq:parameterized_sde}) over a large eddy turnover time (100$\tau_K$), starting from DNS initial conditions.
+Historically, \textit{a-posteriori} tests projected the predicted VGT ensemble into the topologically relevant $Q\text{-}R$ phase plane, where

 Introduced by \cite{chong1990general}, the $Q\text{-}R$ phase plane encodes the instantaneous and spatially infinitesimal topology of material deformation resulting from an observation of the VGT.
-Due to its interpretability and characterization of unique aspects of turbulent flow, the phase plane was used to explore and explain many phenomenology of the VGT in incompressible turbulence (see e.g. \cite{cantwell1992exact},\cite{cantwell1993behavior},\cite{chertkov1999lagrangian},\cite{johnson2024multiscale}) as well as evaluate models' predictive capability.
+Due to its interpretability and characterization of unique aspects of turbulent flow, the $Q\text{-}R$ phase plane was used to explore and explain many aspects of the VGT phenomenology in incompressible turbulence (see e.g. \cite{cantwell1992exact},\cite{cantwell1993behavior},\cite{chertkov1999lagrangian},\cite{johnson2024multiscale}) as well as evaluate models' predictive capability.
 A recent line of work \cite{das2019reynolds},\cite{das2020characterization} has proposed a variation, the $q\text{-}r$ phase plane, with

 The $q\text{-}r$ phase plane is compact (a useful trait for model comparison under heavy-tailed statistics, which Lagrangian turbulence exhibits), and removes magnitude, allowing a richer topological picture to emerge \cite{das2020characterization}.
-Further, data analysis across a range of flow types and Reynolds numbers suggest a degree of universality\cite{das2022effect}.

-Thus our \textit{posteriori} tests consist of PDFs in the $q,r$ phase plane, and distributions of longitudinal and transverse VGT components, highlighting intermittency.
-Comparisons of PDFs in $Q\text{-}R$ were also performed, performance
+Further, data analysis across a range of flow types and Reynolds numbers suggests a degree of universality\cite{das2022effect}.
+Our \textit{a-posteriori} tests consist of PDFs in the $q-r$ phase plane and distributions of longitudinal and transverse VGT components, highlighting intermittency.
+For completeness, comparisons of PDFs in $Q\text{-}R$ were also performed, but due to the non-compactness, differences between the models were difficult to elucidate.

 Finally, we analyze the structure of the learned convolution kernels to extract statistical properties of the VGT history that are relevant for predicting the VL and PH terms.